akupferb/808xmidterm/README.md

 ## Operation

-The main application first sequentially requests the 3D coordinates for the initial end effector position of the robot, then the coordinates of the desired end effector destination, and optionally any number of spherical obstacles of any size.
+When run without arguments, main application first sequentially requests the 3D coordinates for the initial end effector position of the robot, then the coordinates of the desired end effector destination, and optionally any number of spherical obstacles of any size (double values preferred).
 If the point is unreachable, the user will be prompted to input different end effector coordinates or obstacles.

+Optionally, the program can take command line arguments, in the order of:
+[x y z] end effector start position
+[x y z] end effector end position (optional)
+[x y z radius] obstacle (0 or more times)

+Example:

+          executable [start][---end position--] [-----obstacle 1--rad] [-----obstacle 2--rad]
+./build/app/shell-app 0 0 0 2050.0 30.0 -1200.0 100000.1, 0.2, 0.3 0.5 100000.5, 0.6, 0.7 1.0

+This example starts the end effector at the origin, gives it an end position, and two spherical obstacles of different sizes.

 ## Dependencies/Libraries